musicalglass/KAOS/KAOS_Horizons/README.md

 If you are reading this, you somehow slipped through the cracks in the **Universal Misunderstanding**.

 Out there, in the default timeline, reality is slowly unraveling into a kind of **cosmic blue screen of death**:
+This is the sacred origin myth:

+At the dawn of time, the nascent universe processed a factoid incorrectly — not an error, merely a misunderstanding.

+A subroutine unrolled prematurely.

+A metaphor misinterpreted literally.

+A pattern matched too aggressively.

+This propagated outward as the Cosmic Segfault of Creation.
+Everything since has been Reality™ doing it's best with a bad build system.

+Thus:

+- entropy
+- stress
+- social media
+- Windows ME
+- existential dread
+- Mondays

+All are artifacts of the Universal Misunderstanding.

+## The Cosmic Null

+The Cosmic Null is the primordial state of perfect potential, before Reality™ accidentally dereferenced a void pointer and spawned the universe.

+Where others imagine enlightenment, nirvana, bliss, sacred stillness… KAOS teaches:

+“Return to the Cosmic Null, Minion.
+The place where all factoids exist, perfectly rolled, perfectly calm.”

+To “achieve Cosmic Null” is to relax deeply enough that reality re-compiles around you without errors.

+KAOS Minions exist to gently re-roll the factoids of existence.
 - bloated operating systems,
 - hostile installer wizards,
 - mysterious update reboots at 3:00 AM,